benjaminoakes/www.benjaminoakes.com/_posts/2004-12-31-its-going-to-be-a-good-year.md

     However, there was one thing that made the day great.
 I finally received my ACT scores.
 I&#8217;m not going to say what I got, but I <em>will </em>say that I solidly qualify for all the scholarships that require at least a 30.</p>

     <p>
       And that&#8217;s not all: earlier this afternoon I got my car washed.
-I paid for a regular automatic wash&#8211;no wax, no dryer&#8211;but I received both of these free.
+I paid for a regular automatic wash--no wax, no dryer--but I received both of these free.
 I asked the manger if he wanted me to pay extra, but he said it wasn&#8217;t necessary after thanking me.
     </p>

     <p>